top of page

 Cooper has taught me a lot about dog behaviour, this has led to me learning more about how I can help him adjust to a new life.

 I started my agility journey with Cooper in 2015.
-The mental stimulation really helped with day to day life and from there I was hooked.
+The mental stimulation really helped with day to day life, and all I wanted to do with Cooper was teach him new tricks and progress our knowledge and understanding as much as possible...and from there, I was hooked.
 Cooper has retired now, but during his agility career we went from Grade 1 to Grade 3 and competed (and won, multiple times) at the largest agility competition in the world!

-Delta is my 5 year old Border Collie and currently my only competing dog.
-Over the past 2 years we have made it to Grade 7 and are now regularly competing in champ classes together, and we also managed to make it to our first champ final in September 2023.
-In 2022, Delta and I tried out for Team GB and we ended up being offered a place as a reserve for team GB at the IFCS World Agility Championships in 2023 at the first time trying out at this level!
+Delta is my 6 year old Border Collie and currently my only competing dog.
+Over the past 2 years we have made it to Grade 7 and are now regularly competing in champ classes together, and we have competed in multiple championship finals.
+Delta and I tried out for Team GB and we ended up being offered a place as a reserve for team GB at the IFCS World Agility Championships in 2023 at the first time trying out at this level!

 Although my classes are heavily focused on agility training, I do also offer 1-2-1 training and have helped many people over the past few years on a range of training issues using a reward based training ethos, that I firmly believe will help your dog be happy and bring you many amazing memories.